RhysJones1/Learn-Java/README.md

 Initially, my plan was to keep my notes in one readme file, until the book came which is the size of a house! 😲 Instead, I will create separate documents and will split them per chapter!

-## Am i using the right version of Java?
+## Am I using the right version of Java?

 The certification covers Java SE 11.
 If you want to know whaat version you are running, open your command prompt:
 * java -version